dthfan2007/RustNoteApp/docs/documentation.md

 ## Day 2: 03.06.2025

 Day 2 was mainly focussed on the documentation, as I knew from my last project, that it would get incredibly difficult to write a good documentation just during the last week, as you forgot a lot of things already.
 I didn't want to create a documentation with Word, as I had quite a few problems with it the last time I tried it, so I did some research into Markdown-Documentations enhanced with LaTeX and found out, that it is actually a viable alternative to create your documentation with.
 While the installation of all the things I needed (or I needed to update) took quite some time, I think that I'll get that time back by not having to wrestle with the layout on each page every time I try to insert a picture.
 In the afternoon, I first began by describing the project's guidelines, my project description and the risks I knew about before beginning my project.
-I then added the list of sources that I have already used.
-To finish off the day, I created a Gantt Diagram for my planned schedule and am now keeping track of when I actually worked on the tasks so I can compare to my plan at the end of the project.
+I then added the list of sources that I have already used, which there were more of than I first thought.

 ## Day 3: 04.06.2025

+On day 3, I started implementing on implementing my basic features.
+I started by first designing a light-weight design for my app, with a simple GUI layout, so that the app wouldn't be hard to use.
+While I had setup the GUI fairly quickly, the saving / encryption process wouldn't be that fast.
+It took me way longer than expected to combine all my security features with each other, so that'd it actually be encrypted the way I described it in my project setup.
+But - after some trial and error, lots of documentation read and some help by v0, I got it to work.
+It now stores all data in the user's configuration directory.
+For windows, this would be `%APPDATA%\secure_notes\`, where it creates 3 files:

+- `auth.hash`, which stores the password hash for authentication
+- \sout{safety.meta} `security.meta`, which contains security metadata (hardware fingerprints, timestamps)

+> Changed `safety.meta` to `security.meta` for more accurate file names

+- `notes.enc`, which is the encrypted note data itself

+By implementing an encryption key which is bound to hardware characteristics like username, operating system, computer name, etc..., this creates a hardware fingerprint that makes the encrypted data only accessible on the same machine that it was encrypted on.

+## Day 4: 10.06.2025

+The fourth day was also mainly focussed on documenting.
+I documented a few of my security features and how they work, and created the first entries into the glossary.
+I also created a Gantt diagram that shows how I initially planned my project to develop, to which I will add a Gantt of how it actually developed over the days once the project is finished.
+The app itself did not change much this day, as I had some catching up to do with my documentation.
+I only changed the UI a bit and also decreased the security of the app a little bit - to a point where it still is theoretically safe for production, but the user doesn't have to wait 26 seconds every time they want to log in.

+## Day 5: 11.06.2025

+The fifth day was overshadowed by a simple, yet embarrassing error that I made.
+When I was re-reading my code that I wrote over the past week, I noticed that I set the filename for security metadata to `safety.meta`, which I decided to change to `security.meta`, as that was a more fitting name for me.
+I also noticed that I was using `allocate_ui_at_rect()` to display my notes in the statusbar on the left, which I tried to refactor to `allocate_new_ui()` as `allocate_ui_at_rect()` is now deprecated and been replaced by `allocate_new_ui()`.
+When I ran the project for the first time again, the login just didn't work anymore.
+I got an error that my password was not matching, even though I entered the correct password.
+It took me an embarrassing amount of time to realize that it wasn't the new `allocate_new_ui()` approach that I took that was causing the error - which wouldn't have made any sense anyways since that only gets loaded once the login has already been completed - but the name change from `safety.meta` to `security.meta` that caused the error during login, as it searched for a file that didn't even exist.
+This is what caused the authentication error.
+I thusly had to delete all the files that have been created in `%APPDATA%\secure_notes\`, so that the program would think that it's a first time setup again, so I can create a new master password.

+## Day 6: 16.06.2025

+Day 6 was shaped by some more documenting.
+Early in the morning, Reto reminded us that each of our repositories needed a README file, which I didn't yet create.
+So I had to work on that before I could do anything else.
+It took me a bit longer than expected because I wanted to create a clean and easy-to-read README file, that can be understood by anyone.
+I also added some parts where I'm not sure if I want to keep them in over longer periods of time, as they could grow to be untrue / not implemented.

+## Day 7: 17.06.2025

+Day 7 was - unfortunately - quite an unproductive day.
+I tried my best at implementing user logins and getting the login to persist for _x_ amount of time.
+However, I had some problems with storing all the user data and getting the right one to decrypt their password, and with showing them the right notes, that I had to call that mission off quite quickly.
+I then looked back at my documentation, and added some more words to my glossary.
+I then also went over my GitHub Roadmap again, for which I marked off the issues that I have now completed.

 \newpage